 Their account number, which is usually eight digits

 If you pay a company, they usually tell you what to use as the reference.
 If you pay a person, use your name or something else recognisable as the reference so they know why they have received the payment.

 You could also use a service called Paym to send money from your mobile phone to another person's bank account.
 Here is how to do this.

 If you want to send money to a current or savings account you hold with another bank or building society, the process is the same as transferring money to someone else.

-However, if you have a savings account with the same bank, you may be able instantly move funds between your accounts.
+However, if you have a savings account with the same bank, you may be able to move funds between your accounts instantly.
 You could use internet or mobile banking, phone your bank or visit a branch.

 Most banks offer a debit card you can use to make purchases in the following ways: